Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/govern/project-dependencies.md

 The `dbt_utils` package &mdash; When you run `dbt deps`, dbt will pull down this package's full contents (100+ macros) as source code and add them to your environment.
 You can then call any macro from the package, just as you can call macros defined in your own project.

 The `jaffle_finance` projects &mdash; This is a new scenario.
 Unlike installing a package, the models in the `jaffle_finance` project will _not_ be pulled down as source code and parsed into your project.
-Instead, dbt Cloud provides a metadata service that resolves references to [**public models**](/docs/mesh/govern/model-access) defined in the `jaffle_finance` project.
+Instead, <Constant name="cloud" /> provides a metadata service that resolves references to [**public models**](/docs/mesh/govern/model-access) defined in the `jaffle_finance` project.

 ### Advantages